 LEAD conference

-A CONFERENCE FOR EDUCATION LEADERS
+A CONFERENCE FOR EDUCATION LEADERSJoin us July 29-31

 The 2025 Leading in Equity, Action, and Diversity (LEAD) conference supports education leaders in improving PreK-12 school systems to disrupt pervasive racial inequities.
 It offers actionable insights, tools, and strategies for creating more equitable education systems that eliminate racial harm and disparities in students’ opportunities, experiences, and outcomes.
+All are welcome.

 Adding a third day: Be@School